 Deus ex Machina: The Blessed Blade at the end of the first series.
 It comes out of nowhere with very little explanation behind it in the second to last episode, and can somehow hurt the merged Copy Rezo/Zanaffar, which contradicts what we've heard several times about Gourry's Sword of Light being able to hurt it.
 This is further made strange when in Slayers Evolution and Evolution R it is shown that the Sword of Light CAN destroy it as a major plot point.

-Did you just form an adventuring party with Cthulu: Xellos, as a monster, wants to destroy all things, and has in the past, committed several acts of genocide.
-This doesn't stop him from adventuring with Lina.
+Did We Just Form an Adventuring Party With Cthulu?: Xellos, as a monster, wants to destroy all things, and has in the past, committed several acts of genocide.
+This doesn't stop him from adventuring with Lina... though, granted, this wasn't revealed until near the end of NEXT where it showed him wiping out a whole clan of dragons with a flick of a wrist.
 To be fair, it's just as much Lina accepting that she can't get rid of him (As Xellos is for most intents and purposes a god), than her actually wanting him around.

 Also, if you count Revolution and Evolution-R as the same season due to each only having 13 episodes, Zanaffar.